EDGENortheastern/owain_summative/README.md

 ### Project management

+Github was used as the primary project management tool for this project as not only did it allow for the changes to the code to be properly tracked through version control, but it also has other useful features such as a ticketing system, kanban board and the ability to create the readme file to document the project.

 In order to ensure the project was kept on track and all tasks were completed, a ticketing system was used to create items on a kanban board, which is a project management tool designed to make it easier to track tasks by visually representing them on a board.
 The tasks can be moved across different sections as they are completed and even ranked in order of priority so that the key parts of a project in terms of impact are given the most time and man power.
 In the below images my kanban board can be seen in a couple of stages as the project developed.